gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Creation rule should be able to declare inputs, including (stateless) services.
 - Creation rule declares input of unknown type.
 - Settings or init script configures model.
+- How would a user verify that they got the signature/annotation correct in a unit test?

 ## Story: Plugin defines tasks using model as input